h8d13/grimaur-too/README.md

 ## Search Packages
 - `grimaur <term>` (or `grimaur search <term>`) lists matching packages and lets you pick one to install.
+- `grimaur list` to see "foreign" packages recognized by pacman

 ## Install Packages
 - `grimaur install <package>` clones the repo, resolves dependencies, builds with `makepkg`, and installs via `pacman` when needed.